spothero/SpotHeroEmailValidator-iOS/README.md

 To fetch the latest IANA TLDs, run the following script included in the root directory: fetch_iana_list.rb

-This will update the plist under SHEmailValidator/DomainData.plist The script requires the httparty and plist Ruby gems to be installed.
+This will update the plist under SpotHeroEmailValidator/DomainData.plist The script requires the httparty and plist Ruby gems to be installed.

 ## ARC
-SHEmailValidator uses ARC.
-If your project is not ARC-compliant, simply set the `-fobjc-arc` flag on all SHEmailValidator source files.
+SpotHeroEmailValidator uses ARC.
+If your project is not ARC-compliant, simply set the `-fobjc-arc` flag on all SpotHeroEmailValidator source files.

 ## Apps Using this Library
-This library is used in our own [SpotHero](https://itunes.apple.com/us/app/spothero-parking-best-parking/id499097243 "SpotHero") app.
+This library is used in our own [SpotHero](https://apps.apple.com/us/app/spothero-find-parking-nearby/id499097243) iOS app.
 If you would like to see your app listed here as well, let us know you're using it!

 ## License
-SHEmailValidator is released under the Apache 2.0 license.
+SpotHeroEmailValidator is released under the Apache 2.0 license.